 The CLP corrosive pictogram is used for both serious eye damage and skin corrosion, whereas the exclamation mark pictogram is used for skin irritants and eye irritants.

-Under CLP there is a clearer distinction between the hazard labelling for products classified as serious eye damage (category 1, irreversible effects on the eye), and eye irritation (category 2, reversible effects on the eye).
-Products classified as category 1 are labelled with the hazard statement H318: Causes serious eye damage (equivalent to R41 under CHIP) and the corrosive pictogram.
-Products classified as category 2 are labelled with H319: Causes serious eye irritation (equivalent to R36 under CHIP), and the exclamation mark pictogram.
+Under the EU and GB CLP Regulations, there is a clear distinction between the hazard labelling for products classified as serious eye damage (category 1, irreversible effects on the eye) and eye irritation (category 2, reversible effects on the eye).
+Products classified as category 1 are labelled with the hazard statement H318: Causes serious eye damage and the corrosive pictogram.
+Products classified as category 2 are labelled with H319: Causes serious eye irritation and the exclamation mark pictogram.

 Exclamation mark pictogram

-While this may be a little confusing to begin with, it is important to remember that pictograms are only one aspect of a CLP hazard label.
+While this may be a little confusing, it is important to remember that pictograms are only one aspect of an EU CLP Regulation or GB CLP Regulation hazard label.
 Information about the hazards present is also given in the hazard statements on the label, and the precautionary statements will indicate how to use the product safely and what, if any, protective equipment is needed.
-For hazardous cleaning products used in the workplace more detailed information is also available in the safety data sheets.

 Reading the label in full will help users understand the hazards that are present and take appropriate action to protect themselves and others.

 If you are in any doubt about the hazards in any of the products that you use, contact the supplier (the contact details will also appear on the label) and clarify that the precautions you were taking before are still the right ones.
-In most cases they will be and you can continue to use the product as before.
+In most cases you can continue to use the product as before.